les-tontons-crafters/xtrem-tdd-money-kata/c#/docs/1-mutation-testing.md

 ![Mutant](img/MutantMissingExchangeRateException.png)

-- Stryker was able to create a mutant as we don't verify the exception message.
+Stryker was able to create a mutant as we don't verify the exception message.
+The processed replaced the exception message by an empty string and our test still passed.

-- Expecting an empty string makes our test pass too which proves our test isn't reliable.
+It proves our test isn't reliable.
-- Testing the message does provide value as it contain business information.
+Testing the message does provide value as it contain business information.

 ![Code Fix](img/MutantMissingExchangeRateExceptionCodeFix.png)

-- When implemented, verify your test pass and run the stryker command again.
+When implemented, verify your test pass and run the stryker command again.

 ![Stryker Report Fixed](img/MutantMissingExchangeRateExceptionFixed.png)